sponchpop: Population synthesis to investigate volatile sulfur as a fingerprint of gas giant formation histories: Acknowledgements

 \section{Acknowledgements}

 This project has received funding from the European Union's Horizon Europe research and innovation program under grant agreement No.\,101079231 (EXOHOST) and from the United Kingdom Research and Innovation (UKRI) Horizon Europe Guarantee Scheme with grant No.\,10051045.
 OS acknowledges support from UKRI grant UKRI1184.
 We thank Sebastiaan Krijt, Paola Pinilla, Luke Keyte and Joe Williams for their insightful feedback.
+We would also like to thank the anonymous referee for their helpful suggestions and feedback.